-Three years later, aged just nineteen, Bessie embarked on what was to be the first of eight solo journeys across the USA during the 1930s and 1940s.
+Aged just nineteen, Bessie embarked on what was to be the first of eight solo journeys across the USA during the 1930s and 1940s.
 Bessie criss-crossed the country, earning a living by performing as a carnival stunt-rider and hill-racer in the towns at which stopped en route.
 She also travelled around Haiti, Europe and South America, often deciding on her next destination by tossing a coin over a map.
 Her rarity as a black woman motorcycle daredevil, and her extreme skill meant that Bessie soon became something of a celebrity.

 Bessie’s motorcycle journeys presented innumerable challenges; not just the dangerous dirt roads and harsh conditions, but prevailing racist attitudes and anti-black legislation made for frequently treacherous situations.
 It was often difficult for her to find accommodation as many hotels and boarding houses refused to take non-white guests so she would have to stop at gas stations and sleep on her motorbike.